 If you use property in your home office that was used previously for personal purposes, you cannot take a section 179 deduction for the property.
+You also cannot take a special depreciation allowance for the property.
 You can depreciate it, however.
 The method of depreciation you use depends on when you first used the property for personal purposes.

-If you began using the property for personal purposes after 1986 and change it to business use in 2001, depreciate the property under MACRS.
+If you began using the property for personal purposes after 1986 and change it to business use in 2004, depreciate the property under MACRS.